lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 ### Requesting access

 As the Azure GPU machines are still in Preview, **you'll need to request access** to them [here](http://gpu.azure.com).
 Unfortunately, this also means you need to wait until you're invited, though I've been told the wait times are getting shorter and shorter (still around a week or two right now).
-I find that harassing the PM on the project on Twitter can sometimes help: [@Karan_Batta](https://twitter.com/karan_batta).
-Sorry Karan ;)

 Meanwhile, I suggest watching this quick video I made, plus skim the instructions.
 That and start saving those pennies!